rockthejvm/rockthejvm-site/src/content/articles/scala-3-given-and-using-clauses.md

 When we call these methods, we first need to

-- find the standard ordering, without needing to re-instantiate it
+- Find the standard ordering, without needing to re-instantiate it
-- plug it into all these methods
+- Plug it into all these methods

 Instead of doing this explicitly every single time for every single method, we can delegate this menial task to the compiler.